What is On-Page SEO?

 Technical SEO – Diving into the Source Code

 For a given web page to rank well, one of the first areas to consider is the underlying source code.
 The source code on your web page must be appropriately structured so that both search engines and humans conducting searches can determine the meaning of the page.
 The source code provides a good hint as to the content of the page.
-Properly optimizing these elements is essential in order to have an effective SEO strategy.
+Technical SEO involves properly optimizing these elements is essential in order to have an effective SEO strategy.

 Source code tags (described below) from a web page can appear in a variety of locations: